C10326v3 Bachelor of Business Bachelor of Creative Intelligence and Innovation

 Career options

-Career options include jobs in accounting, banking, economics, finance, financial services, human resource management, international business, management, marketing, marketing communication, sport or tourism management.
+Career options include but are not limited to jobs in accounting, advertising, banking, economics, finance, financial services, human resource management, international business, management, marketing, or marketing communication.

 By being creative thinkers, initiators of new ideas, scenario planners, global strategists, open network designers or sustainable futures innovators within their chosen field of study, graduates maximise the potential of their chosen profession, making them highly sought after graduates with the ability to identify and develop solutions to some of the most complex issues that face their disciplines and society.